Now FDA approved to treat

 WAKIX side effects in the clinical trial of children 6-17 years old

-In the 8-week clinical trial of 110 patients (aged 6-17 years) with narcolepsy, the most common side effects of WAKIX were headache and insomnia.
+In the clinical trial of patients aged 6-17 years with narcolepsy, the most common side effects of WAKIX (≥5% and greater than the rate of placebo) were:

 Side effects that occurred in at least 5% of patients treated with WAKIX and more frequently than placebo

-Table showing side effects of WAKIX in the clinical trial in children 6-17 years oldTable showing side effects of WAKIX in clinical trials
+Table showing side effects of WAKIX in the clinical trial in children 6-17 years oldTable showing side effects of WAKIX in the clinical trial in children 6-17 years old

 n indicates the number of patients who were treated with WAKIX.